In Him Ministries:

 We are judged according to the knowledge we have.

-Those who boast in keeping the law dishonor God.
+Those people who boast in keeping the law dishonor God.

-Romans 2:23-24, “You who boast in the law dishonor God by breaking the law.
-24 For, as it is written, “The name of God is blasphemed among the Gentiles because of you.”
+Romans 2:23-24, “You who boast in the law, do you dishonor God by breaking the law?
+As it is written: “God’s name is blasphemed among the Gentiles because of you.”

 Our obedience is the result of the Holy Spirit’s regenerating work.

-Romans 2:26-29, “So, if a man who is uncircumcised keeps the precepts of the law, will not his uncircumcision be regarded as circumcision?
-27 Then he who is physically uncircumcised but keeps the law will condemn you who have the written code and circumcision but break the law.
-28 For no one is a Jew who is merely one outwardly, nor is circumcision outward and physical.
-29 But a Jew is one inwardly, and circumcision is a matter of the heart, by the Spirit, not by the letter.
-His praise is not from man but from God.”
+Romans 2:26-29, “If a man who is not circumcised keeps the requirements of the law, will not his uncircumcision be regarded as circumcision?
+The one who is physically uncircumcised yet keeps the law will condemn you who, even though you have the written code and circumcision, are a lawbreaker.
+A man is not a Jew because he is one outwardly, nor is circumcision only outward and physical.
+No, a man is a Jew because he is one inwardly, and circumcision is a matter of the heart, by the Spirit, not by the written code.
+Such a man’s praise does not come from men, but from God.”

 No one is righteous in God’s eyes.

-Romans 3:10-12, “as it is written: “None is righteous, no, not one; 11 no one understands; no one seeks for God.
-12 All have turned aside; together they have become worthless; no one does good, not even one.”
+Romans 3:10-12, “As it is written: “There is no one righteous, not even one.
+There is no one who understands, no one who seeks God.
+All have turned away, they have together become worthless; there is no one who does good, not even one.”

 The Law reveals our sinfulness but cannot fix it.
 Our justification is through an act of God’s grace alone.